great-expectations/great_expectations/docs/guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.md

 :::note
 If you consider your `BatchRequest` data valid, and want to produce Expectations with ranges that are identical to the data in the `BatchRequest`, there is no need to alter the command above.
-You will be using the default `estimation` parameter (`exact`).
+You will be using the default `estimation` parameter (`"exact"`).
   If you want to identify potential outliers in your `BatchRequest` data, pass `estimation="flag_outliers"` to the `run(...)` method.
 :::